What Are Brand Assets? 15 Examples + Importance of Digital Brand Assets

 A pivotal part of any company’s marketing strategy is the creation and exchange of brand assets used in the promotion of the business.
 To create a successful brand asset— one that provides value— it’s important to understand what they are and how to use them effectively.

 In this AEC marketing guide, we explore the value of brand assets and provide examples of some of the top brands doing it right.
-We also discuss how to manage brand assets with a digital asset management (DAM) system and provide tips on creating brand assets of your own.
+We also discuss how to manage brand assets with a digital asset management (DAM) system and provide tips on creating branding assets of your own.

 What Are Brand Assets?

 Brand assets are elements that a company uses to create recognition and value for its brand.
 These assets include a variety of components that contribute to the overall perception and identity of the brand in the marketplace.
-Here are some key types of brand assets:
+Here are some key types of branding assets:

-• Logo and Colors: The logo is often the most recognizable brand asset.
+- Logo and Colors: The logo is often the most recognizable brand asset.
 Along with specific brand colors, it provides a visual identity that is instantly associated with the company.

-• Taglines and Slogans: These are memorable phrases that communicate key aspects of the brand’s value proposition or identity in a succinct manner.
+- Taglines and Slogans: These are memorable phrases that communicate key aspects of the brand’s value proposition or identity in a succinct manner.

-• Typography: The specific fonts used in a brand’s marketing and communications can become a significant part of its visual identity.
+- Typography: The specific fonts used in a brand’s marketing and communications can become a significant part of its visual identity.

-• Imagery and Photography: Consistent styles of imagery and photography not only enhance brand recognition but also help to convey the brand’s personality and values.
+- Imagery and Photography: Consistent styles of imagery and photography not only enhance brand recognition but also help to convey the brand’s personality and values.

-• Brand Voice: The tone and style of communication used in advertisements, social media, and customer interactions form an important part of your brand style.
+- Brand Voice: The tone and style of communication used in advertisements, social media, and customer interactions form an important part of your brand style.

-• Website and Digital Presence: The design and functionality of a company’s website, along with its presence on social media and other digital platforms, are crucial for modern brand identity.
+- Website and Digital Presence: The design and functionality of a company’s website, along with its presence on social media and other digital platforms, are crucial for modern brand identity.

-• Packaging: For product-based companies, the design of packaging can be a significant brand asset that affects how the products are perceived and experienced.
+- Packaging: For product-based companies, the design of packaging can be a significant brand asset that affects how the products are perceived and experienced.

-• Brand Name and Domain: The name of the company and its associated domain name are foundational assets that play a critical role in all branding efforts.
+- Brand Name and Domain: The name of the company and its associated domain name are foundational assets that play a critical role in all branding efforts.

 Digital brand assets help potential customers and existing clients recognize your brand.
 This recognition along with having a consistent brand message across all of your channels helps build trust with your audiences.